ColsterJ/fcc-responsive-tribute-page/README.md

 * For some reason, the formatting looks slightly different as a CodePen vs. a standalone site on my iPhone, so my CSS rules in this repo are slightly different than in the Pen.

 ## Features:
-* Fulfills the requirements of the FreeCodeCamp project description
+* Fulfills the requirements of the FreeCodeCamp project description (see [here](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-tribute-page/))
 * Responsive design that respects landscape vs portrait orientation and looks pretty good on both computers and phones - uses CSS media queries to achieve this
 * YouTube embeds that resize responsively
 * Google fonts